mui/material-ui/docs/src/pages/layout/grid.md

 ### Negative margin

 There is one limitation with the negative margin we use to implement the spacing between items.
-A horizontal scroll will appear if a negative margin goes beyond the `<body />`.
+A horizontal scroll will appear if a negative margin goes beyond the `<body>`.
 There are 3 available workarounds:
 1. Not using the spacing feature and implementing it in user space `spacing={0}`.
 2. Adding a padding on the parent with, at least, the spacing value: